sirh3e/W21_Netzwerktechnik/README.md

 ---

 ## Preparations
-For the Raspberry Pi, the firewall iptables is already on board, but not configured.
+For the Raspberry Pi, the firewall iptables is already onboard, but not configured yet.
 If you have your single board computer directly connected to the internet, you should enable the firewall to increase the protection of the system.
 In the following an example configuration for a statefull firewall is shown.
 This may vary depending on the intended use and in no way claims to be complete.
 It is advisable to keep a current backup in order to quickly return to the original state in a worst-case scenario.

 The first step is to create a configuration directory for iptables.